ericluque/LabelMeJsonToDarknet/README.md

 # LabelMeJsonToDarknet

-This script converts all annotations files from labelme jason format to Darknet yolo format ready to use.
+This script converts all annotations files from labelme json format to Darknet yolo format ready to use.

 Also creates a labels.names with the correct order even if you guys don have it.